 When searching by voice, customers are actually saying a whole question out loud.
 The search query is the question.

-Think about having a dedicated FAQs page in which you’ll list all the frequent questions you may think your users will need answers to.
+Think about having a dedicated FAQs page listing all the frequent questions you may think your users will need answers to.

 Local events landing page